nodejs/node/deps/npm/doc/cli/npm-shrinkwrap.md

 referenced in "resolved" if available, falling back to normal package resolution using "version" if one isn't.

-2. The tree is walked and any missing dependencies are installed in the usual fasion.
+2. The tree is walked and any missing dependencies are installed in the usual fashion.

 ### Using shrinkwrapped packages